Law in the Member States: Poland

 PUBLIC PROCUREMENT LAW IN POLAND – A BRIEF OVERVIEW

-The other major acts of law regulating the Polish public procurement system are the Public-Private Partnership Act of 19 December 2008 and the Act on Concession Contracts for Public Works and Services of 21 October 2016.
-The latter Act transposed Directive 2014/23/EU into Polish legal order.
+The two other major statutory regulations on the Polish public procurement system are the Public-Private Partnership Act of 19 December 2008 and the Act on Concession Contracts for Construction Works and Services of 21 October 2016 (purpose of the latter Act served the transposition of Directive 2014/23/EU).

 The PPL does not apply to public contracts and contests whose value does not exceed the PLN equivalent of EUR 30 000.
 As far as utilities contracts and contracts in the field of defence and security are concerned, the PPL applies to the awarding thereof only when the contract value is equal to or exceeds the EU thresholds.

 There are nine procedures for awarding public contracts.
 The primary ones are open tendering and restricted tendering.
 Contracting authorities may award contracts by way of a negotiated procedure with publication, competitive dialogue, negotiated procedure without publication, single-source procurement procedure, request for quotations procedure, innovation partnership or by an electronic bidding procedure only under the circumstances specified in the PPL.
 The PPL provides for special regulations concerning the award procedures for utilities contracts and the contracts in the field of defence and security.

 Contract award procedures are generally conducted in Polish, however in particularly justified cases contract authority may conduct them in a language commonly used in international trade or in a language of the country in which the contract is awarded.